 Here the door slides into a recess within the wall – A trickier approach but ideal if you have a limited space for a hinged door to swing out into.

 This is definitely a job for the professionals.
 Our top tip is to make sure that the internal side of the pocket is nicely finished as you will see it when the door sits open!

 Using a Reclaimed Front Door

-In this instance it’s especially important to buy a door as close to the correct dimensions as possible – though minor alterations can be made for a snug fit (speak to your joiner!).
-We have a selection of appropriate doors available – if you contact us with your dimensions we’re happy to try to pair you with the best match (Mail@Retrouvius.com).
+In this instance it’s especially important to buy a door as close to the correct dimensions as possible – though minor alterations can be made for a snug fit.
+We have a selection of appropriate doors available and we’ll be delighted to assist in helping you find the perfect match (mail@Retrouvius.com).